The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 • Help with Weight Loss

-These complex carbohydrates have the role of preventing sudden differences in blood sugar and give a feeling of satiety for a long time.
+These complex carbs have the role of preventing sudden differences in blood sugar and give a feeling of satiety for a long time.
 They are found primarily in legumes and whole grains.

-The more complex the carbohydrates, the more beneficial they are for health.
-Complex carbohydrates contain more nutrients than simple carbohydrates.
+The more complex the carbs, the more beneficial they are for health.
+Complex carbs contain more nutrients than simple carbs.

 They are richer in fiber and digest more slowly.
 This also makes them much more satiated, which means they are a good option for weight control.